 WMHS’s Mannick earns cardiac rehab certification

-Western Maryland Health System is proud to congratulate Amanda Mannick, RN, BSN, CCRP, on earning her certification as a Cardiac Rehab Professional.
+UPMC Western Maryland is proud to congratulate Amanda Mannick, RN, BSN, CCRP, on earning her certification as a Cardiac Rehab Professional.

 “The Certified Cardiac Rehabilitation Professional-CCRP credential is the only comprehensive Professional Certification in the Cardiac Rehabilitation specialty field,” said Christine Ruhl, Director of Critical Care Services.
 “Achieving this certification demonstrates expert knowledge in treatment and educational plans that are individualized based on the specific needs and abilities of each patient.
 These individualized plans for our patients are critical in helping them achieve a greater functional capacity and improved quality of life after major cardiac events.
 Amanda demonstrates commitment to high standards and quality in her daily work with our patients and her achievement of this certification is testament to that.”